 Please don’t worry about this too much, this is not a common occurrence.
 Most people get no ear problems or very mild discomfort when flying.

 Earplugs help children and babies on planes in two ways.

 Protect the ears from excessive noise.
 The volume of the noise inside a plane can range from 60 to 100 decibels.
 This may be even higher for take-off.
 Ear protectors should be worn if the volume in a location exceeds 80-85 decibels, for any length of time.

 As the rest of this article has mentioned, plugs can also help reduce the pain or discomfort that may be experienced when flying.
-Generally, the earplugs available when flying with children come in three types:
+The earplugs available when flying with children come in three types:

 These are the best earplugs for children when flying.
-But, they are also more intrusive.
-They consist of a soft silicon plug with “fins” that are inserted into the ear.
+But they are also more intrusive.
+They comprise a soft silicon plug with “fins” that are inserted into the ear.
 The small size will fit children.
 Hypoallergenic and reusable. (see recommended plugs below)

 Reusable, and can be used for many situations, e.g. Sleeping, Festivals, Concerts, Theatres, Fireworks, etc. (see recommended plugs below)

 When the pressure changes in the ears while you are flying, it is very difficult to control pain.
 This can be a problem as airplane cabin pressure changes even more gradually than your ears.
 This is one of the reasons why many travelers who like to travel for long distances need ear plugs when they fly.

 For children, this is something that they find especially difficult because their eardrums are not yet fully developed.

 Please Note: Just because an ear defender is marked, for example, "Gunshot" - it will still cover other things, like "explosions"